mnciitk/newmnciitk/README.md

-before change
+# before change

-# mnciitk.github.io
+ mnciitk.github.io

 Website can be viewed at https://mnciitk.github.io/

 The website is hosted on IITK server and can be accessed at https://students.iitk.ac.in/mnc/

-during change
+# during change

-# newmnciitk

 this is the venkatesh website repo without changed anything right now , which has to be published .

-after changes
+#after changes
-# newmnciitk
+newmnciitk
 all required changes are done.
 Photos of new tenure are added.
 Centre allign some social handles.